-How to Visit St Peter's Basilica in Rome
+Visits to St. Peter's Basilica in Rome

-How to Visit St Peter's Basilica in Rome
+Visits to St. Peter's Basilica in Rome

 Since the visit to St. Peter's Basilica is free, I recommend that you join a guided tour that will give you a more complete view of the place.
 These tours include a tour of the temple with the explanations of an art expert guide.
 Some include climbing the dome and for a little more money you can also get entrance to the Vatican Museums.
 I'll tell you more: